mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_tool.md

     export BENCHMARK_UPDATE_CONFIG_ENV="0"
     ```

-- If you're running this benchmark based on GPU, use the following command to switch:
+- If benchmark test is based on GPUs, use the following command to switch:

     ```bash
     export GPU_DEVICE_ID=$RANK_ID